-A major revival of Tennessee Williams's classic play Sweet Bird of Youth in London starring Kim Cattrall and directed by Marianne Elliott.
+A major revival of Tennessee Williams' Sweet Bird of Youth in London starring Kim Cattrall

 Kim Cattrall is best known for playing 'Samantha Jones' in the hit TV series Sex and the City including the two spin-off movies.
-She made her British Theatre debut in an updated version of Brian Clark's Whose Life is it Anyway? directed by Peter Hall (Harold Pinter Theatre 2005).
-Since then her other London theatre credits include Noel Coward's Private Lives with Matthew Macfadyen and directed by Richard Eyre (Vaudeville Theatre 2010).
+She made her British Theatre debut playing 'Claire Harrison' in Peter Hall's revival of Brian Clark's Whose Life is it Anyway? at the Comedy Theatre in 2005, which was followed by playing 'Donny' in Josie Rourke' revival of David Memet's The Cryptogram at the Donmar Warehouse in 2006, and 'Amanda Prynne' in Richard Eyre's revival of Noel Coward's Private Lives at Vaudeville Theatre in 2010.